browserengineering/book/book/graphics.md

 Scrolling text
 ==============

-Now we can read several paragraphs of text, but there\'s still a problem.
-But if there\'s enough text, all of the lines of text don\'t fit on the screen, and there\'s still content you can\'t read.
-Usually users *scroll* the page to look at different parts of it.
+Now we can read a lot of text, still not all of it: if there's enough text, all of the lines of text don't fit on the screen.
+We want users to *scroll* the page to look at different parts of it.

 Scrolling introduces a layer of indirection between page coordinates (this text is 132 pixels from the top of the *page*) and screen